 Take your family on a glamping trip.
-Yep, “glamourous camping” is really a thing — and it’s so, so fun.
-Enjoy Mother Nature while you camp out in style with special touches like cozy queen size beds, stocked kitchens and even air-conditioning.
-From sleeping in a real treehouse to glamin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh, summer air.
+Yep, “glamorous camping” is really a thing — and it’s so, so fun.
+Lock arms with Mother Nature while you camp in style with special touches like cozy beds, stocked kitchens and even air conditioning.
+From sleeping in a real treehouse to glammin’ it up it in a cabin in the woods, you won’t have to twist anyone’s arm to get them out in the fresh, summer air.
 Keep reading to find out where to go.

 Kinnikinnick Farm – Caledonia, IL

 Kick it Little House on the Prairie-style at Kinnikinnick Farm where you can glamp on a real working farm.
 Only an hour-and-a-half northwest of Chicago, the farm-stay program will have your kids picking eggs, feeding pigs and milking goats.
 The accommodations are a cross between a log cabin and a classic tent with running water and an insulated chest that functions as a refrigerator.
 You’ll have to fend without electricity during your visit but with so many fun farm-centric activities, we’re guessing your kids won’t even notice.

 Glampsite Bonus: Owners David and Susan Cleverdon will arrange a delicious pizza night during each stay.
 You’ll make and bake your own pizzas and cook them on the farm’s stove or outdoor grill.